 We hope you’ve enjoyed your visit to Tallinn - we think it’s a charming city full of surprises and excitement, and we hope you agree.
 If you’ve had a good time as a visitor here, whether you came on a business trip, or as a tourist, maybe you ought to consider living and working in the Estonian capital, where doing business is simple and efficient.
-It’s easy to get to work here in Tallinn, and there are many organisations ready and waiting to help you, like Welcoming Program.
+It’s easy to get to work here in Tallinn, and there are many organisations ready and waiting to help you as well as services, like Settle in Estonia Programme.

 There’s plenty of additional information on online resources about life in Tallinn.
 One of the best places to go is good old Facebook - the social network is still a great way to find out about places and events, wherever you are.
 One of the more informative groups is Expats in Tallinn/Estonia, which carries hints and tips on everything.
 Be warned: although the group is, shall we say, enthusiastically moderated, you may get the occasional spiky response to a standard query.
 Don’t let it put you off - this is a mine of worthwhile information.